NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 orientation of the cameras were modified (:numref:`adjust_files`).
-If invoked for CSM cameras, additional files with extension ``.adjusted_state.json`` are saved in the same output directory, which contain the the model state from the input CSM cameras with the adjustments applied to them.
-This only applies to CSM ``linescan`` models supported by ISIS.
+If invoked for CSM cameras, additional files with extension ``.adjusted_state.json`` are saved in the same output directory, which contain the model state from the input CSM cameras with the optimization adjustments applied to them (use zero iterations in ``bundle_adjust`` to save the states of the original cameras).

+This functionality is only implemented for USGS CSM ``linescan`` and ``SAR`` models.

 It is important to note that the the ``model state`` of a CSM camera and the CSM camera itself, while both stored on disk as JSON files,